 Update: June 28, 2018

-Double click the HitmanPro desktop icon.
-When the tool is started, you will see a screen as displayed below.
+Double click the Hitman Pro desktop icon.
+After the utility is started, you will see a screen as on the image below.

 Category: Security tools